 To ensure that any contracts you undertake are not deemed inside IR35, you need to be able to demonstrate that you are not a disguised employee, but truly working in the manner of a small business owner.
 In other words, can you show that you are ‘in business on your own account’?

-Should you ever need to prove to HMRC, or a client, that you are truly ‘self-employed’, rather than a traditional employee in all but name, we asked Seb Maley, CEO of IR35 specialists Qdos what type of pointers (both written and in practice) would help to achieve this.
+We asked Seb Maley, CEO of IR35 specialists Qdos what type of pointers (both written and in practice) would help to achieve this.

 The term ‘evidence’ itself can be slightly misleading given the following doesn’t usually set or overturn an IR35 decision alone.
 Nonetheless, it’s important to gather anything that points towards a contractor being in business alone.